 As well as having major SEO pull, Google+ also has some great features with huge marketing implications most notably the "Hangouts" aspect of the site.
 This unique feature allows you to use a web cam to video chat with 9 people at once.
-This feature can be used, for instance, if need to have a meeting with a patient's family members to discuss treatment options and they can't all be in the same place at the same time.
+This feature can be used, for instance, if you are an estate attorney who needs to meet with several family members who can't all be in the same place at the same time.
 To give you an idea of how well Google+ hangouts work, President Obama used the platform to hold an online "town hall" meeting in January 2012.